 Studio Retail (formerly Express Gifts) is a personal shopping service with over 1.8 million annual customers.
 Studio Retail uses VoiceSage to send SMS campaigns to these customers.
 Each message they send includes the outstanding balance and a link for customers to make a payment.
 Studio Retail saw a 90% retention rate when rich media messages (RMM) linked to a payment gateway.
 The best part?
 By using SMS, Studio Retail lowered their business debt.

 Learn how to create a seamless debt collection process: 6 Reasons Your Debt Collection Process Is Failing You

 Send a debt collection survey to learn more about customers’ debt.
 Every customer situation is unique and should be treated as such.
 There are lots of reasons why customers don’t repay debt on time: they forgot, can’t afford to, or they dispute the amount owed.
 Once you know the reason, you can use that information to segment customers and treat each one differently.
 For example, segment your customer list based on factors like the amount of their overdue balance or how long it’s been outstanding.

 Use mobile messaging to send custom messages to each group and glean relevant insights.
 You’ll be able to understand each group’s debt collection preferences and their experiences to date.
-You can then tailor your campaigns to speed up repayment and lower your business debt.
+You can then tailor your campaigns to improve customer relationships, speed up repayment, lower your business debt.

 The data you collect from surveys will also highlight opportunities to improve your collection process and pinpoint customer communication preferences.
 You might find that it’s stressful for some customers to receive multiple messages in the days leading up to the deadline.
 As a result, they stop reading your messages and end up missing the deadline.
 Or survey results might show that customers prefer to have more lead time before making a payment.